 From a financial perspective, Elelyso revenue can be lumpy.
 Pfizer purchases can shift quarter to quarter, and Brazil-related orders can be affected by procurement timing, government purchasing and supply-chain factors.
 This was visible in Q1 2026, when revenues from selling goods decreased versus the prior-year period partly because Pfizer purchasing timing changed after elevated Elelyso orders in Q1 2025 related to unexpected manufacturing issues on Pfizer’s end.
 This is not necessarily a sign of collapsing demand, but it is a reminder that partner ordering can distort quarterly comparisons.

 For the PLX thesis, Elelyso functions as a stabilizing but imperfect revenue contributor.
 It supports the idea that Protalix can manufacture approved enzyme replacement therapies, but it is unlikely to be the primary rerating driver.
 The real upside debate sits around Elfabrio growth and PRX-115 pipeline success.
-Still, Elelyso should remain in the hub because it is part of the revenue base, part of the platform proof, and part of the company’s rare-disease identity.
+Still, Elelyso belongs in the PLX framework because it is part of the revenue base, part of the platform proof and part of the company’s rare-disease identity.

 Q1 2026 Earnings: Strong Headline, But Milestone-Driven

 Protalix’s Q1 2026 report was strong on the surface and genuinely helpful to the balance sheet.
-Total revenue was approximately $33.8 million, compared with approximately $10.1 million in Q1 2025.
+Total revenue was $33.75 million, compared with $10.11 million in Q1 2025.
 Net income was approximately $18.3 million, or $0.23 per share basic and $0.22 per share diluted, compared with a net loss of approximately $3.6 million, or $0.05 per share, in the prior-year period.
 Cash, cash equivalents and short-term bank deposits were approximately $51.1 million at March 31, 2026.

 The most important nuance is revenue composition.
 Revenues from selling goods were approximately $7.4 million in Q1 2026, down from approximately $10.0 million in Q1 2025.
 The company attributed the decline primarily to timing of Pfizer purchases following elevated Elelyso orders in the prior-year quarter, partially offset by sales to Chiesi.
 Revenues from license and R&D services were approximately $26.3 million, driven mainly by the $25 million Chiesi milestone connected to the European E4W Elfabrio approval.

 That mix is why the earnings report should be read carefully.
 The quarter was profitable, and the cash position improved, but the profit was not purely from recurring product sales.
 It was substantially milestone-driven.
-This is not a negative; milestone payments are real value.
-But for valuation, the market must decide how much credit to give a one-time milestone versus recurring Elfabrio and Elelyso revenue.
+This is not a negative; milestone payments are real value and are part of the Chiesi partnership economics.
+But for valuation, the market must decide how much credit to give milestone and royalty potential versus recurring Elfabrio and Elelyso revenue.

 Operating expenses also tell a useful story.
 R&D expense increased to approximately $5.4 million from approximately $3.5 million, primarily due to preparation for and initiation of the PRX-115 Phase 2 RELEASE trial.
 SG&A expense rose to approximately $3.1 million from approximately $2.6 million, driven mainly by salary and related expenses.
 These are not alarming numbers in isolation, but they show that PLX is investing in pipeline development while supporting commercial partnerships.